oversightgames/civil-server-tools/README.md

 Things to keep in mind:

 - Port 7777 must be forwarded; The Unreal Engine Default Port.
-- Server icon should be 32px.
+- Set ServerConfig settings with provided .ini files.
 - You can set custom server parameters in the batch file.
+- Server icons disabled currently.
 - Plugin Support is currently unavailable.
 - PlayerData is transferred but unfunctional in this build.

-`Civil Development Kit - Server Tools 0.1`
+`Civil Development Kit - Server Tools v0.1`